Junior Olympic Archery Development

 Junior Olympic Archery Development, or JOAD for short (pronounced 'joe-add), is a USA Archery program designed to encourage children and teens to discover archery.
 JOAD is tailored for both the competitive archer and the recreational archer, offering competition training along with the change to connect with local archers whilst improving fundamental archery skills, learning advanced techniques, and perfecting an individual and consistent shooting style.
 New archers can join at any time, as JOAD runs throughout the year.

 JOAD sessions are taught by Stanford Archery Team members, whom are National Archery Association Level I or Level II certified coaches.
 We maintain a 3:1 student to coach ratio.

 Our goal is to provide a fun atmosphere focused on critical skill development that foster the development of lifetime shooting skills and a love of archery.
 Thus, no experience is needed to join.
 Stanford Archery requires that all archers, regardless of experience level, first take a mandatory private safety lesson to learn the rules and shooting style of our range.

 TIMES AND PRICING

 Pricing and dates are subject to change.

 When & Where

-Please note that these are held on SUNDAY from 10am-12pm in the Summer.
-Pricing for Summer 2014 (subject to change) Acceptable forms of payment are cash or check (payable to "Stanford Archery Program"). $50 for two-hour session, includes equipment
+Please note that these are held on SUNDAY from 9am-11am in the Fall.
+Pricing for Fall 2014 (subject to change) Acceptable forms of payment are cash or check (payable to "Stanford Archery Program"). $50 for two-hour session, includes equipment

 $45 for a two-hour session if you bring your own equipment